jradd/django-newproj-template/readme.md

 This template sets up a number of defaults for ``django-admin.py startproject`` by making a number of assumptions about your preferences, application choices, encouraging a particular dev environment configuration and by loading in an initial set of templates, and if used as intended, CSS files and JavaScript libraries.

+### You will be using VirtualEnv and PIP.

+These are defacto standards for Python development.
+Virtualenv allows you to have multiple versions of packages installed on one machine which it collects into sets called "virtual environments".
+PIP is a package manager for installing, updating and removing packages.

 ### You will be using seperate settings files for development and production.

 This template sets up seperate development and production settings files that inherit from a common base settings file.